segmentio/segment-docs/src/connections/regional-segment-eu.md

 To create a workspace with a different data processing region:
 1. Log in to your segment account.
 2. Click **New Workspace**.
 3. Select your **Data processing region**.
 This determines the location in which Segment collects, processes, and stores data that’s sent to and from your workspace.
-You can choose from *US West* or *EU West*.
+You can choose from *US West* or *EU Central*.
 4. Click **Create workspace**.

 ## Regional Data Ingestion